christosgalano/christosgalano.github.io/_drafts/evolutionary-architecture.md

 ## The Multi-Dimensional Nature of Change

-One of the most critical aspects of evolutionary architecture is its ability to support change across **multiple dimensions**.
-This includes both *technical* and *domain* changes:
+One of the most critical aspects of evolutionary architecture is its ability to support change across multiple dimensions.
+This includes both technical and domain changes:

 - **Technical Changes**: Evolving technologies, frameworks, and infrastructure must be integrated seamlessly.
 This might involve migrating databases, adopting new programming languages, or scaling infrastructure.
 - **Domain Changes**: As business strategies shift, systems must adapt to new workflows, customer needs, and market dynamics.
 This could involve changing data models, integrating with new services, or modifying user experiences.